lino-framework/lino/docs/admin/install_debian.rst

 To install Django 1.4::

-  cd /var/snapshots
+  cd ~/snapshots
   wget https://www.djangoproject.com/m/releases/1.4/Django-1.4.tar.gz
   tar xzvf Django-1.4.tar.gz
   ln -s Django-1.4 django

 To install Django's latest development snapshot::

-  cd /var/snapshots
+  cd ~/snapshots
   svn co http://code.djangoproject.com/svn/django/trunk/ django

-We suggest to *not* run Django's :file:`setup.py` since that's not needed for Lino and removes flexibility to switch from one version to the other.
+We suggest to *not* run Django's :file:`setup.py` since that's not needed for Lino and makes it more difficult to switch from one version to the other.
 Just remember where you installed it and specify this path in your your :xfile:`settings.py`